 And now we come to the big kahuna.

 Tiger muskies, a sterile crossbreed between the true muskellunge and the northern pike, are big, predatory fish introduced to manage Curlew Lake’s population of northern pikeminnow.
 And they’ll also hopefully put a dent in the yellow perch numbers.

 Fortunately for the angling community, population control isn’t the only thing tiger muskies are good for.

 By a small but devoted bunch of anglers, tiger muskies are often regarded as the pinnacle of freshwater fishing.

 And Curlew Lake grows them big.
-At last check, Curlew Lake still had produced the largest tiger muskie ever officially weighed, at nearly 38 pounds.
+At last check, Curlew Lake still had produced the Washington state record tiger muskie weighing nearly 38 pounds.

 Tiger muskies can grow more than 4 feet long, they’re very powerful when hooked, they have sharp teeth that can inflict lacerations if you’re not careful handling them, and they are extremely difficult to fool.

 All of that adds up to a big fish that’s very hard to catch.
 The average tiger muskie expedition will conclude with little to no action, but if you catch one you won’t ever forget it.
 Patience and skill alike are put to the test.